I think I can offer you a promising solution to a serious problem we face.

 While there are many ways this formation ought to be given, I am convinced that the homily is the best opportunity pastors have to help the laity deepen their knowledge and practice of the Faith.
 The reason is that Sunday Mass is the one time each week when all the faithful who practice their faith are present.

-During the Year of Faith, I have offered a free, internet-based service to priests and deacons to make their homilies more doctrinally rich and practically applicable to the lives of lay people.
+During the 2013 Year of Faith, I began to offer a free, internet-based service to priests and deacons to make their homilies more doctrinally rich and practically applicable to the lives of lay people.
 This website is called Doctrinal Homily Outlines.
-Each week I have provided an abundance of points based on the Lectionary readings under the headings of central idea, doctrine, and practical application.
+Each week provided an abundance of points based on the Lectionary readings under the headings of central idea, doctrine, and practical application.
+Since then, I have continued this apostolate each year, working through the cycle of readings.
+When the Homiletic Directory was published in 2015, I began to incorporate the themes the Congregation for Divine Worship and the Discipline of the Sacraments suggested.

-According to the model I have been testing for a year, each homily should:
+According to the model I have developed, I believe each homily should:

 - Articulate a central salvific theme contained in the Lectionary readings for the day.